Peak TV Overload

 Life / Planet Earth / Blue Planet / Dynasties – these extraordinary docu-series set a new bar for nature documentaries every time the latest mini-series is released.
 Be sure to watch them on a large screen in full HD at minimum and in 4K HDR if possible.

-From producer Judd Apatow, a charming story about a devout Christian (Pete Holmes playing a loose version of himself) discovering his true self while pursuing a career in stand-up comedy in New York.
+From producer Judd Apatow, Crashing is a charming story about a devout Christian (Pete Holmes playing a loose version of himself) discovering his true self while pursuing a career in stand-up comedy in New York.
 The show features fun cameos by and guest-starring roles for a ton of notable stand-up comics.
 (HBO)